 Research and Technology Center (CPT) includes:

-Pathological Anatomy Laboratory
+- Pathological Anatomy Laboratory:

-Specialized in histological processing, including histochemical and immunohistochemical techniques, working with biopsy, necropsy, or experimental materials.
+Specialized in histological processing, including histochemical and immunohistochemical techniques, working with biopsy, necropsy, or experimental materials. - Experimental Homeopathy Study Laboratory:

-Dedicated to basic research on dynamized inputs, including biological models with Artemia salina and automated production of homeopathic potencies from raw materials approved by ANVISA or MAPA.
+Dedicated to basic research on dynamized inputs, including biological models with Artemia salina and automated production of homeopathic potencies from raw materials approved by ANVISA or MAPA. - Molecular and Cellular Biology Laboratory (biosafety level 2):

 Designed for advanced research in molecular and cellular biology, supporting techniques like nucleic acid amplification (PCR), gene expression analysis, and microbial cultivation.